valemore/leaf-disease/notes.md

 You could also yse CenterCrop 110 for your test dataset.

 Also FiveCrop 228 can give you additional performance gains, if runtime (averaging over the 5 crops) is not a major issue.

+# Kati points
+Double check green test, maybe check color statistics for different classes.
+Only some leaves might show the disease.
+Diseases can only be told apart by using different parts.